Logan Child Friendly Community Limited is the vehicle behind Logan Together

 BEd, Dip.
 (Lib&InfoServ), M.P.Adm.

 Pro Vice Chancellor

-Linda O’Brien will be appointed as Pro Vice Chancellor and Head of Logan Campus in September 2017, having previously been Pro Vice Chancellor (Information Services) since October 2008.
+Linda O’Brien was appointed as Pro Vice Chancellor and Head of Logan Campus in September 2017, having previously been Pro Vice Chancellor (Information Services) since October 2008.
 She has substantial senior university management experience having worked in six Australian universities in a variety of roles, including Vice Principal Information at the University of Melbourne and Vice President (University Services) at the University of Newcastle.

 As Head of Logan Campus Linda will be committed to maintaining deep, mutually beneficial connections with the broader community to create work-ready graduates, deliver impactful research and foster opportunities for local innovation.
 Linda has published and presented, both nationally and internationally, and contributed to a number of state and national initiatives.
 Linda is currently a board member of Open Researcher and Contributor ID (ORCID) and of the Queensland Cyber Infrastructure Foundation, Chair of the Open Data Institute Australia Network and a member of the Queensland Public Records Review Committee.